jesstelford/extract-to-react/README.md

-# HTML to React Chrome DevTools Plugin
+# Extract to React Chrome DevTools Plugin

 Chrome/Chromium extension for easy HTML to React conversion.